WBBZ-TV: Early years

-The station was founded as WJTQ on March 12, 1993.
-Bill Smith, an amateur radio enthusiast, and his wife, Caroline Powley, daughter of late LPTV innovator John R. Powley, changed its call letters to WNGS (for "Buffalo wings") in May 1993.
+The station was assigned the call sign WJTQ on March 12, 1993, which was changed to WNGS (for "Buffalo wings") that March; it signed on December 15, 1996.
+The station was founded by Bill Smith, an amateur radio enthusiast, and his wife, Caroline Powley, daughter of late LPTV innovator John R. Powley.

 WNGS initially broadcast on analog UHF channel 67.
 Although licensed as a full-power station, it transmitted its analog signal at low power with a northward directional pattern covering much of the Southtowns, but not reaching Buffalo proper.
-Signal broadcast in the direction of Buffalo was limited due to a treaty with Canada that protected the coverage area of CHCH-TV-3, a Midland, Ontario–based rebroadcaster of Hamilton–based independent station CHCH-TV (channel 11) that also operated on UHF channel 67.
+Signals broadcast in the direction of Buffalo were limited due to a treaty with Canada that protected the coverage area of CHCH-TV-3, a Midland, Ontario–based rebroadcaster of Hamilton–based CHCH-TV (channel 11) that also operated on UHF channel 67.
 As a result, from the city of Buffalo northward, it was only available on cable or by satellite.

 WNGS Logo used during UPN affiliation.

 The station began with an infomercial/home shopping format, but added general-entertainment barter talk shows, cartoons and low-budget sitcoms in 1997.
-WNGS became a UPN affiliate in April 1998, but lost the affiliation to WNLO (channel 23) in January 2003.
+WNGS became a UPN affiliate in April 1998, picking up a secondary affiliation with the fledgling Pax TV network upon its launch until the sign-on of WPXJ-TV in Batavia in July 1999; WNGS lost the UPN affiliation to WNLO (channel 23) in January 2003.
 Shortly afterward, WNGS dropped most of its entertainment programming in favor of infomercials.
 For most of its time as an independent station and UPN affiliate, WNGS operated from studios in West Valley, New York.

-Low-power station WONS-LP in Olean, New York, shared the UPN affiliation under a mutual agreement with WNGS until the network was picked up by WNLO, at which time, the station began carrying programming from The Sportsman Channel.
-At least one television listings provider (Decisionmark Corporation, then-owner of TitanTV which is now owned by Broadcast Interactive Media) had erroneously listed WONS-LP as a translator of WNGS.
-(As of 2018, that station is now a This TV affiliate under the call sign WVTT-CD.)
+WONS-LP, a low-power station in Olean, New York, shared the UPN affiliation under a mutual agreement with WNGS until the network was picked up by WNLO; WONS then began carrying programming from The Sportsman Channel.
+At least one television listings provider (TitanTV) erroneously listed WONS-LP as a translator of WNGS.